NiccoloBalestrieri/MLWaterPotability/README.md

 water_potability['Trihalomethanes'].fillna(value=water_potability['Trihalomethanes'].mean(),inplace=True)
 ```
 ### Feature selection
 The dataset, therefore, contains some values that turn out to be useless, for this reason the feature selection is performed.
-With it I'm going to eliminate those values ​​that are of little significance for the task, in particular going to use the mutual information.
+With it I'm going to eliminate those values that are of little significance for the task, in particular going to use the mutual information.
 ```python
 y = water_potability.pop('Potability') #pop is used to cancel the target columns X = water_potability